sevazhidkov/solana-toolbox/solana_toolbox_idl/README.md

 - Read account data into JSON (decompile the account)
 - Generate transaction data from JSON (compile the transaction data)
-- Resolve an instruction accounts addresses (by looking at the seeds in the IDL)
+- Resolve an instruction's accounts addresses (by looking at the seeds in the IDL)

 ## Install